arkrow/PyMusicLooper/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         enable verbose logging output -i, --interactive     manually preview/choose which loop to use out of the
-                        discovered loop points
+  -h, --help            show this help message and exit -v, --verbose         enable verbose logging output -i, --interactive     manually preview/choose which loop to use out of the discovered loop points -V, --version         show program's version number and exit

 Play:
-  -p, --play            play the song on repeat with the best discovered loop
+  -p, --play            play the song on repeat with the best discovered loop point (default).
-                        point (default).

 Export:
-  -e, --export          export the song into intro, loop and outro files (WAV
+  -e, --export          export the song into intro, loop and outro files (WAV format).
-                        format).
   --preserve-tags       export with the track's original tags.
-  -t, --txt             export the loop points of a track in samples and
-                        append to a loop.txt file (compatible with LoopingAudioConverter).
+  -t, --txt             export the loop points of a track in samples and append to a loop.txt file (compatible with
+                        LoopingAudioConverter).
-  -r, --recursive       process directories and their contents recursively
-                        (has an effect only if the given path is a directory).
+  -r, --recursive       process directories and their contents recursively (has an effect only if the given path is a directory).
-  -f, --flatten         flatten the output directory structure instead of
-                        preserving it when using the --recursive flag.
+  -f, --flatten         flatten the output directory structure instead of preserving it when using the --recursive flag.
   -n N_JOBS, --n-jobs N_JOBS
-                        number of files to batch process at a time (default:
+                        number of files to batch process at a time (default: 1).
-                        1).
 WARNING: greater values result in higher memory consumption.

 General Options:
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         specify a different output directory.
   -m MIN_DURATION_MULTIPLIER, --min-duration-multiplier MIN_DURATION_MULTIPLIER
                         specify minimum loop duration as a multiplier of song duration (default: 0.35)
 ```

 PyMusicLooper will find the best loop point it can detect, and will then, depending on your arguments: